SasySpanish/Revenue-LLM-Augmented-Workflow-with-Ollama-and-Langchain/README.md

 # Revenue AI Agent with Ollama and LangChain

-An autonomous financial analysis agent that takes a natural language prompt, resolves company names to stock tickers, runs a full fundamental analysis, and produces charts, an interactive dashboard, and a written report — all locally, with no external API keys required.
+An automated financial analysis agent that takes a natural language prompt, resolves company names to stock tickers, runs a full fundamental analysis, and produces charts, an interactive dashboard, and a written report — all locally, with no external API keys required.

+The orchestration pipeline is handled deterministically in Python.
+The LLM (running locally via Ollama) is used for natural language understanding and for writing the discursive report commentary.

 ---